varungadi25/varungadi25/README.md

 ## 🚀 About Me

-I'm a Computer Science student passionate about building software and exploring Artificial Intelligence and Machine Learning.

-### 🌱 Currently Learning

-- Machine Learning
-- Artificial Intelligence
-- Full Stack Development
+CSE student passionate about AI/ML and Full-Stack Development.
+I enjoy building practical projects, learning new technologies, and turning ideas into real-world applications.

 ### 💡 Interested In